On Building Education from Scratch

 Our ongoing commitment to wonder might start with something simple: taking the time to slow down, to be mindful, to be open and curious; to choose small moments where we can practice finding wonder together.

-Allow yourself to experience this image for one minute, just a small sliver of your day, a tiny crack in which the universe is hiding.
+Let’s try that.
+Look again at the image at the top of this post.
+Allow yourself to experience this image again for one minute, just a small sliver of your day, a tiny crack in which the universe is hiding.